Danielle Molendijk

-Danielle Molendijk (born 10 december 1980) is a former Dutch short track speed skater.
+Danielle Molendijk (born 10 December 1980) is a former Dutch short track speed skater.
 She was twice European Championships medalists in relays: bronze in 1999 and silver in 2001.
 During the 1998-99 season, she twice achieved the third place — in 3000m race in Zoetermeer and then in 1500m race in Székesfehérvár — thus becoming the first Dutch female short track speed skater reaching podium at the World Cup.
+She also went to the 1998 Olympic Games in Nagano, Japan.